Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 ## Introduction
 Markets form the determining conditions of our economic reality.
-These forces then shape the evolution of science and technology.
-If we want to direct the evolution of these domains back into neutral waters
+They trancend all and move us  These forces then shape the evolution of science and technology.
+If we want to steer the evolution of these domains back into neutral and un-biased waters, markets provide the incentive networks to do so.

 This essay seeks to express a means of transforming financial capital from a quantifier that externalises its costs, into a quantifier that interanlises them as values.
 We will achieve this by converting markets from an existential liability into our greatest regenerative asset by aggrigating all forms of value into a single measurable proxy of free energy over unity.